Lamden/docs/docs/wallet/transactions_result.md

 ![](/img/wallet/gif/1.0.0_transactions_create.gif)

-As deiscussed in the <u>[overview](/docs/wallet/accounts_linked_overview)</u>, smart contract transactions can do any number of things in the blockchain.
+As discussed in the <u>[overview](/docs/wallet/accounts_linked_overview)</u>, smart contract transactions can do any number of things in the blockchain.

 Depending on the intention of the transaction there are a few ways to view the results.

 ## Transaction Hash result
-When you submit a transactions, and it is accepted by the masternode, it will be assined a `trasnaction hash`.
+When you submit a transaction, and it is accepted by the master node, it will be assigned a `transaction hash`.
 This hash is a reference to your transaction and allows you to view the result later.

 The following are ways to get the result of your transaction using the hash: